 Define and enforce access through granular control

-The next step was to implement granular security controls based on a user's role, device posture, location and type of data requested.
-Privileges had to be restricted so that no one employee had full control of the system, yet individual users could still get access to the tools they need to be productive from any device or location.
+The next step was to implement granular security controls based on a user's role, device posture, location, and type of data requested.
+Privileges had to be restricted so that no single employee had full control of the system, yet individual users could still get access to the tools they need to be productive from any device or location.

 The movement of data (both upload and download) also had to be controlled through data classification labels managed by Titus.
 Simply put, data classification is the process of labeling data according to its type, sensitivity and business value so that informed choices can be made about how it is managed, protected and shared, both within and outside the organization.

-Finally, by deploying Lookout in “reverse proxy mode,” the customer could enforce DLP policies that block, limit or allow access to sensitive HR data from both trusted and untrusted devices.
+Finally, by deploying Lookout in “reverse proxy mode,” the customer could enforce DLP policies that block, limit, or allow access to sensitive HR data from both trusted and untrusted devices.
 When DLP is used in conjunction with Titus, a zero-tolerance policy can be implemented to block the download of any data identified as sensitive.
-“When a user tries to download any sensitive data, they need to be denied by default with our security policies,” notes - their IT Security Architect.
+“When a user tries to download any sensitive data, they need to be denied by default with our security policies,” noted their IT Security Architect.